aninditadash/java_basics/README.md

 long longIntegerNumL = 2147483648L; // Works fine
 ```

-**Wrapper classes in Java** are the ones whose objects represent primitive data types, i.e. wrapper classes convert primitive datatypes into objects.
-They provide the feature of autoboxing and unboxing.
+### **Wrapper classes in Java**

+Wrapper classes are the ones whose objects represent primitive data types, i.e. wrapper classes convert primitive datatypes into objects.
+They provide the feature of autoboxing and unboxing __Autoboxing:__  automatic conversion of primitive types to the object of their corresponding wrapper classes is known as autoboxing.
-Autoboxing and Unboxing
-1. Autoboxing
-The automatic conversion of primitive types to the object of their corresponding wrapper classes is known as autoboxing.
 For example – conversion of int to Integer, long to Long, double to Double, etc.
 2. Unboxing
 It is just the reverse process of autoboxing.
 Automatically converting an object of a wrapper class to its corresponding primitive type is known as unboxing.
 For example, conversion of Integer to int, Long to long, Double to double, etc.